Location Data Filtering

 Kalman Position

-The Kalman position is useful for providing a smooth tag trajectory in real time as it uses predictions of data points rather than historical data.
-It works well in cases where a tags trajectory is stable, such as the circle example in the image below.
-However, it is somewhat limited in cases where the tags trajectory is less predictable and may change direction or speed suddenly.
-For example, as seen in the square example in the image below, a sharp 90 degree angle of a corner is challenging as the prediction calculation is based on the tag continuing on it's current trajectory.
+The Kalman position provides a smooth tag trajectory in real time because it uses predicted data points rather than historical data.
+It performs well when the tag trajectory is stable, such as in the circle example below.
+However, it is limited if the tag trajectory is unpredictable or changes direction or speed suddenly.
+For example, a sharp 90-degree corner (see image below) is challenging because the prediction assumes the tag continues on the current trajectory.

 For more about Kalman filtering in statistics, click here.